alriyadsouza/Hacktoberfest2023/README.md

 Here are 3 quick and painless ways to contribute to this project:

 * This repository has some issues created in the issues section
-* Find an issue that is comfortable and request to be assigned to you.
+* Find an issue that is comfortable to you and add a message in that stating your interest in that issue.
 Issues are assigned on first come first serve basis
 * Once the issue is assigned, you can work on that task and submit a pull request.
 Detailed process on how to open a pull request is available below.

 Choose one or more issues, make a pull request for your work and wait for it to be merged!